 Approximated Schedule

 At present, the TCL design baseline relies on standard collimator design with integrated BPM’s.
 Therefore, here we foresee simply a production line starting in adequate time for production/installation of 12 units plus spares by the end of LS3.
+Note that presently available collimator spares might be used as TCL’s.

 Should the need for new designs/advanced material be demonstrated, the schedule shall be updated accordingly, e.g. by foreseeing adequate prototyping and validation phases prior to production.